TinaYibingChen/STEAMcpp/README.md

 install_github('GrindeLab/STEAMcpp', build_vignettes = TRUE)
 ```

+There are red warning messages in the console during the installation process: we are debugging right now.

-We are in the process of writing vignettes and publishing it to CRAN or Bioconductor.
+We are in the process of writing vignettes and publishing it.
 For a description of the functionality, check the README file of the STEAM package: https://github.com/kegrinde/STEAM.